Dirk Maggs

-Radio Comedy productions
+Radio comedy productions

-As a senior Producer in BBC Radio Light Entertainment Maggs produced six seasons of the gently satirical radio comedy seriesThe News Huddlines between 1989 and 1991.
+As a senior or producer in BBC Radio Light Entertainment Maggs produced six seasons of the gently satirical radio comedy seriesThe News Huddlines between 1989 and 1991.

 Between 1990 and 1992 he produced three series of Flywheel, Shyster, and Flywheel, an updated version of a 1932 Marx Brothers radio show of the same name.
 The actors were specifically chosen for their ability to impersonate the Marx Brothers, so that an accurate recreation could be achieved.
 One of the episodes won the gold medal at the New York International Festival.

 In the late 1990s Maggs produced several series of It's Been a Bad Week and The Russ Abbot Show for Celador Productions, aired on BBC Radio 2.

 Maggs produced Goon Again in 2001 for the 50th anniversary of The Goon Show with the permission of Spike Milligan.
 Starring Andy Secombe in his father's role of Neddie Seagoon and featuring the John Wilson Orchestra, it became in the words of Maggs, "a genetically-engineered tribute band" to the Goons.
 The show won the 2002 Best Comedy Award from the Spoken Word Producers Association (now the Audio Publishers Association).

 In 2002 Maggs directed the Johnny Vegas radio series Night Class.
 This show won the Bronze award in the Comedy category of the 2003 Sony Radio Academy Awards.